Shadow Priest DPS Gear and Best in Slot — Dragonflight 10.2

 THIS LIST IS NOT BIS FOR DOING MYTHIC+.
 If you want the best gear setup to do Mythic+ content, you should use the Overall BiS List.
 This list is specifically showcasing the best drops when only looking at Mythic+ gear.
 Optimal setups will always include some raid items, especially trinkets.

-- Throne of the Tides
+- Priory of the Sacred Flame

 Gearing is a journey, and there are multiple ways to outfit your character with optimal gear. and there are several item sets that are considered BiS.
 Whenever there are more than one options, I will list them, but even some outside the list might be better for your character and your gearing setup.
 It is crucial that you sim your character to know for sure.